gh-andre/KeePassFont/README.md

       git checkout -b vx-y-z

-* Cherry-pick non-conflicting changes from the previous branch, which typically includes added files, such as an added XSL template.
-For example, if `12345678` represents a commit that includes the last non-conflicting change since the last version 2.47.0, the cherry-pick command would look like this:
+* Cherry-pick non-conflicting changes from the previous version branch, which typically includes added files, such as the new XSL template.
+  For example, if `12345678` represents a commit with the last non-conflicting change for version 2.47.0, the cherry-pick command for version 2.48.0 would look like this:

       git cherry-pick keepass-2-47-0..12345678

-* Font changes from the previous branch will most likely conflict with the new source, so at this point you can either apply all font changes manually or cherry-pick those that merge without a conflict, delete conflicting source, commit the non-conflicting changes and then manually modify conflicting files.
+* Trying to cherry-pick font size changes from the previous branch would be quite error-prone, given how Visual Studio maintains form layout in the source, so font size changes should be applied manually at this point.
+* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `master`.

 ## Building

 These steps are tested on Windows 10 (x64) with Visual Studio 2019, Community Edition.
 The original KeePass project was upgraded to Visual Studio 2019.

-Download the source from this repository.

-Check out the version branch you would like to use.
-For example,
+Clone this repository and check out the version branch you would like to build.

     git checkout v2-48-1